DANS-KNAW/easy-module-archetype/README.md

 [current common practices]: common-practices.md

-#### Generating a skeleton project with Maven
+### Example usage

-Using interactively retrieved parameters in the defaults of others does not currently seem feasible.
-The order in which the parameters are asked from the user cannot be configured, and does not seem to follow any predictable pattern.
-That is why some redundant information needs to be provided:
+Using interactively retrieved parameters in the defaults of other parameters does not currently seem feasible.
+For example, it would be nicer if the user only had to provide the `moduleSubpackage` and that it would be automatically appended to `nl.knaw.dans.easy` to form the package name.
+However, the order in which the parameters are asked from the user cannot be configured, and does not seem to follow any predictable pattern.
+That is why some redundant information needs to be provided, and user must ensure that it is consistent:

-* The `moduleSubpackage` parameter *must* be the last package in `package`.
+* The `moduleSubpackage` parameter *must* be the last package name in `package`.
 * The `javaName` parameter *must* be the `name` transformed into the format a Java class identifier (no spaces, capitals for the first letter of each word)

          mvn archetype:generate \
                 -DarchetypeGroupId=nl.knaw.dans.easy \
                 -DarchetypeArtifactId=easy-module-archetype \
                 -DarchetypeVersion=1.x-SNAPSHOT \